liminpb/kubeadm-localstorage-cluster/documents/clustersetup.md

 One master node
 one worker node

-Install dependecies on all two servers.
+Install dependecies on both servers.
 ==========================================

 Please verify the "depndency.sh".
 You can use the shell script in two ways.